yonilurie/airbnb-clone/README.md

         }
         ```

-## Get all Bookings for a Spot based on the Spot's id
+## Get all Bookings for a room based on the room's id

-Return all the bookings for a spot specified by id.
+Return all the bookings for a room specified by id.

 -   Require Authentication: true
 -   Request